leonbeckmann/voip-onion-routing/docs/Midterm-Report.md

 encrypted application data between Alice and Bob and replay protection.
 Authenticity is already ensured due to the handshake design.
 This is where some additional challenges come in.
 First of all, we need any kind of nonce or timestamp within the data to ensure replay protection.
 Further, the MAC must not be trackable through the tunnel, to keep the anonymity.
-For this, the MAC has also be encrypted by each hop, such that it will change after each hop.
+For this, the MAC has also been encrypted by each hop, such that it will change after each hop.
 Another challenge is the IV, which also must not be trackable.
 Since the packet length must be preserved by each hop and the padding length is a confidential information which has to be encrypted between the two ends, we cannot simply add multiple IVs to a packet, one per hop.
-Pre-shared IVs are also not an option, due to the the statelessness of UDP (We cannot say which IV is used for the next incoming package when we ensure that the IV is changed for each message).
+Pre-shared IVs are also not an option, due to the statelessness of UDP (We cannot say which IV is used for the next incoming package when we ensure that the IV is changed for each message).
 ECB mode is also not an option since otherwise, patterns in messages can be tracked over multiple hops.